extrabacon/dynamodb-model/README.md

 * Add conditional support for `DeleteItem` operation
 * Add parallel support for `Scan` operation
 * Improve API to be closer to Mongoose, using aliases for common methods
+* Check for table key changes, which are unsupported by DynamoDB

 ## Changelog